EchopapaWasTaken/SkewerHouse-Remake/README.md

 # Patchnotes 27/03/25

 ## Modal
--Implemented a Booking Modal, utilising JavaScript to give appropriate errors messages when thrown and to display a confirmation of booking.
+- Implemented a Booking Modal, utilising JavaScript to give appropriate errors messages when thrown and to display a confirmation of booking.

 ## Styling
 - Imported Google Fonts for text styling.